ngen-brett/gitlab-ce/doc/ci/introduction/index.md

 ### Continuous Integration

-Consider an application in which its code is stored in a Git repository in GitLab.
+Consider an application which has its code stored in a Git repository in GitLab.
 Developers push code changes every day, multiple times a day.
 For every push to the repository, you can create a set of scripts to build and test your application